-In contrast, Psalm 7:2 David uses the lion to describe his enemies.
+In contrast, in Psalm 7:2, David uses the lion to describe his enemies.
 “Lest they tear me like a lion, Rending me in pieces, while there is none to deliver.”

 Examples of the Lion as God and Satan

-Nevertheless, in Revelation 5:5 the strength, power, and majesty of a lion describe God as the eternal King, able to defeat Satan, conquering both sin and death.
+Nevertheless, in Revelation 5:5, a lion’s strength, power, and majesty describe God as the eternal King, able to defeat Satan, conquering both sin and death.
 “Do not weep.
-Behold, the Lion of the tribe of Judah, the Root of David, has prevailed to open the scroll and to loose its seven seals.”
+Behold, the Lion of the tribe of Judah, the Root of David, has prevailed to open the scroll and to lose its seven seals.”

 The Traits of a Lion Relative to God

 Although many passages in the Bible show the lion as a savage beast, preying on the weak and helpless, or as the devil stalking about like a lion, the traits of a lion more often depict the Lord God.

 The lion’s characteristics are perfectly suitable to describe God.
 A lion portrays the strength and fierceness of a predator at the same time as the majesty of a King.
 A lion’s protectiveness over his prey is like that of God protecting His people from the devil and evil.

 As does our God, a lion commands fear, respect, adoration, and worship.

 Obviously, we shouldn’t worship our cats, though I’m quite sure they think that we should!
 Cats are, simply put, an enigma in the animal kingdom!